TommyChivite-23/TommyChivite-23/README.md

 ## Currently:

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on this page
 - 🌱 I’m currently learning Unreal Engine
-- 👯 I’m looking to collaborate on a VR Health Plan project to enhace medical trianing.
 - 📫 How to reach me: For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/tommy-chivite/)
 - ⚡ Fun fact: Love anime, huge "Football" fan and lately I've been reality into CrossFit